Muskan0266/Muskan0266/README.md

 ###

-<p align="left">I'm Muskan<br><br>- 🔭 Web and software developer with a passion for building user-friendly applications<br>- 📚 Always learning and improving through hands-on coding and real-world projects</p>
+<p align="left">- 🔭 Web and software developer with a passion for building user-friendly applications<br>- 📚 Always learning and improving through hands-on coding and real-world projects</p>

 ###